NC500 Run – 2023

 The Challenge

-So, in June and July this year I will run Scotland iconic loop, the NC500
+So, in June and July 2023 I ran Scotland’s iconic loop, the NC500

 To date there is not much evidence of many having completed this.